Sydney Trains T set: 4D

 A train bearing strong resemblance to a Tangara, known as the 4D, was built by A Goninan & Co in 1991 for the Public Transport Corporation.
-Although outwardly similar to the Tangaras it was mechanically very different being built to be compatible with the Comeng trains operated in Melbourne.
+Although outwardly similar to the Tangaras, it was mechanically very different, being built to be compatible with the Comeng trains operated in Melbourne.
 It was included in the sale of Hillside Trains to Connex Melbourne in August 1999.
-It wasn't successful and after spending large periods out of service, being withdrawn in December 2002 and stored at Newport Workshops.
+It was not successful and after spending large periods out of service, being withdrawn in December 2002 and stored at Newport Workshops.

 The 4D was bought by CityRail for parts and then scrapped in March 2006 by them at Sims Metal, Brooklyn, Victoria.
 The G sets' cab ends have a design similar to the 4D, with the bottom part being bent inwards.